Burnage Rugby: History

 Burnage Rugby Club was founded as an old boys' club for ex-pupils of Burnage High School in 1936.
 The club moved from Burnage in South Manchester to a new site at Heaton Mersey in Stockport in the 1970s.

 Ground and facilities

-As well as three rugby pitches (4G plus two traditional grass pitches), the club site includes a par 3, 9-hole golf and foot-golf course (Heaton Mersey Valley Golf Course) and 3G artificial rugby and football pitches.
+As well as three rugby pitches (4G plus two traditional grass pitches), the site includes a par 3, 9-hole golf and foot-golf course (Heaton Mersey Valley Golf Course) and 3G artificial rugby and football pitches.